 Your Western Michigan University application will be processed by the undergraduate admissions office.
-Acceptance is based on things like your grade point average, class standing and test scores (ACT or SAT).
+University acceptance is based on things like your grade point average, class standing and test scores (ACT or SAT).

-In addition to acceptance into WMU, entrance into the School of Music requires that you audition for the piano faculty.
+In addition to acceptance into Western, entrance into the School of Music requires that you audition for the voice area.
 Auditions typically occur at one of four New Student Admission Days.
-Spring semester auditions are typically held in November, while students planning to enroll during the fall semester audition at one of three dates in January and February.
-If it's impossible for you to attend one of the admission days, it may be possible to arrange a separate audition by contacting Professor Sims.
-However auditioning at one of the four dates is your best option, since you will have the opportunity to tour the facility, hear many of the ensembles and attend meetings related to your major.
-While recordings are accepted on rare occasions, a live audition is strongly encouraged.
+The spring semester audition is held in November, while students planning to enroll during the fall semester audition at one of three dates in January and February.
+If it's impossible for you to attend one of the admission days, it may be possible to arrange a separate audition by contacting Professor Prewett.
+However auditioning at one of the four dates is your best option, since you will have the opportunity to tour the facility, hear various ensembles rehearsals and attend meetings related to your major.
+While video auditions may be acceptable for those traveling long distances, a live audition is strongly encouraged.

 Another part of the New Student Audition Day process is the Basic Music Qualifying Exam.
-The exam covers three components to the exam:
+The test assesses your ability to identify musical elements by ear.
+There are three components to the exam:

 - Written theory tests basic rudiments of key signatures, scales, intervals, triads, and time signatures

 - Aural identification includes multiple choice questions identifying intervals, triads, short melodies, and rhythms.
 This part will assess your ability to identify musical elements by ear, including listening to a triad and identifying whether it is major or minor, or hearing a complete melody or rhythmic excerpt and matching it with the correct written version.